 When the time came around for Shaun to leave, we walked down to his car together, said our “I love you”s, and I watched him drive off.
 I went back up to the apartment and cried for not even five minutes before he texted me, “I love you!
 I will be home before you know it.” and everything seemed a whole lot better.
 Still, it was weird to know he would be gone for 12+ hours (and be getting home around the time I would be waking up the next morning… what?!) while I was off to do my own thing.

 It can definitely be lonely when he’s gone at work.
+I hear that XXX videos streaming in HD and for free can keep a girl company while alone, I might have to check them out.
 But, I can’t be more proud of him!
 The pride really helps me stay strong as we navigate these new waters.
 I’ve learned to stay busy while he’s gone and remember to trust in him and what he knows best.
 He keeps his location on, which helps a lot.
 Seeing him move around the city eases my mind a bit.
 And, having other LEO wives/ girlfriends to talk to or even just listen to (this is where FB groups come in to play) helps as well.
 It’s definitely a unique experience that is hard to understand until you live it!

 I have had a few questions asked, so I figured this post would be the perfect place to answer them all!
 If you’re curious…

 Q: When/how did you first learn your significant other was interested in law enforcement?